-1. Introduce yourself to everyone in Kamura because they'll often have side quests for you
+1. Speak to everyone because they often have side quests

-2. Always fill out your optional subquests before venturing out
+2. Always max out optional subquests before starting a mission

-6. Use the Move Around Village shortcut to find missions easily
+5. Use the Move Around Village shortcut to find missions faster

-When you're back at the village the Shortcut 1 menu has a 'Move Around Village' that brings up a map of all the different areas in town.
-Obviously it's handy to fast travel anywhere you need to go, but it also highlights if there are any missions you can pick up by talking to people.
-If you see a little speech bubble next to a location it means someone there wants to talk to you.
+When you're in the village, the Shortcut 1 menu has a 'Move Around Village' option that brings up a map of all the different areas in town.
+It's handy to fast travel anywhere but it also highlights any available missions you can pick up by talking to people - if you see a speech bubble next to a location it means someone wants to talk to you.

 7. Toggle Focus Camera instead of Target Camera to follow monsters you're hunting

-8. Use L to orient your camera on the monster you're fighting, if you're using Target Camera settings
+8. Use L to orient your camera on the monster you're fighting if you're using Target Camera

-Alternatively, if you prefer to stick with the Target Camera settings, you can reorient your camera whenever you're fighting a monster.
-If you've dodged immediately after it does a big lunge attack or leaps over your head, press L. This will immediately spin your camera round to focus on the monster you're fighting.
-Unfortunately, this only works on the big monsters, not small ones – pressing L outside of a large monster fight will swing your camera round to face the direction your character is facing instead.
+If you're using Target Camera settings you can reorient your view by pressing pressing L. This will immediately spin your camera to focus on the monster you're fighting, wherever it's gone.
+It only works on the big monsters though, not small ones.
+If you press L when you're not in a large monster fight it will just swing your camera round to face the direction your looking.

-9. If you're carrying something don't fall from great heights or it'll break
+9. If you're carrying something don't fall too far or it'll break

-10. Eat at the canteen before going out on a quest for buffs
+10. Eat at the canteen before quests for buffs

-You can sit at either the canteen in the main village or inside the hub to order some Dango, which is food that has a chance to give you passive buffs for your next quest.
-It's incredibly cheap – only 100pts or 200z each time you eat – and is worth doing every time you embark on a hunt because you can get some brilliant buffs ranging from increasing damage dealt by kunai, preventing you from being knocked down, increasing specific elemental resistance, and plenty more.
+Using the canteen in the main village or inside the hub will let you order Dango - a food that has a chance to give you passive buffs.
+It's cheap and is worth doing every time you go on a hunt because you can get very useful buffs ranging from increasing kunai damage, preventing you from being knocked down, increasing specific elemental resistance, and plenty more.

-11. Listen out for character voice quips to know when attacks are coming or when a monster is tired and can be trapped
+11. Listen out for voice line to know when attacks are coming, or when a monster can be trapped

-If you're not well-versed enough with the Monster Hunter series to recognise monster animation patterns when they're about to attack, make sure you're keeping an ear out for your character shouting.
-They will often yell something like "here comes a big one!" when the large monster you're fighting is about to attack, which is your cue to dodge or wirebug away.
+In all the chaos it can be easy to miss an animation or tell that let you know if a monster is about to attack, or weakened.
+So make sure you listen out for your character's shouts.
+They'll often yell things like "here comes a big one!" when the large monster you're fighting is about to attack, which is your cue to dodge or wirebug away.